Back to: Angular Tutorials For Beginners and Professionals

 The following is the default code of the main.ts file.
 Please read the comment lines for a better understanding.

-// bootstrapApplication is the function that starts the Angular framework.
+// bootstrapApplication is a TypeScript function

 import { bootstrapApplication } from '@angular/platform-browser';